2018 Ned Kelly Awards Guidelines

 Entries for the next Ned Kelly Awards are now open.

 All of the details you require to complete a submission are included below, and if you have any questions at all please get in touch with us email@example.com

-Submissions to the 2017 Ned Kelly Awards CLOSED on the 31st March, 2017.
+Submissions to the 2018 Ned Kelly Awards CLOSE on the 31st March, 2018.
 Please refer to the guidelines below for eligibility criteria.

-Please note that this year we are changing some of the submission guidelines.
-For the first time we are allowing publishers and authors to optionally submit e-book versions of their titles rather than physical books to be posted to ACWA.
+Please note we now allow publishers and authors to optionally submit e-book versions of their titles rather than physical books to be posted to ACWA.
 This is will save on the postage costs for publishers and for ACWA.

 Arrangements are still being finalised for the S.D.
 Harvey Awards.

 The Ned Kelly Awards are presented in the following categories: